jina-ai/jina/README.md

 <a href="https://slack.jina.ai"><img src="https://img.shields.io/badge/Slack-500%2B-blueviolet"></a>
 </p>

-Jina is geared towards building search systems for any kind of data, including text, image, audio, video, PDF etc.
-Powered by deep learning and cloud-native techniques, you can leverage Jina to build a multimedia search system in minutes.
+Powered by deep learning and cloud-native techniques, Jina is geared towards building search systems for any kind of data in just minutes.

-🌌 **Search anything** - Large-scale indexing and querying of unstructured data: video, image, long/short text, music, source code, etc.
+🌌 **Search anything** - Large-scale indexing and querying of unstructured data: video, image, long/short text, music, source code, PDF, etc.

 ⏱️ **Save time** - *The* design pattern of neural search systems, from zero to a production-ready system in minutes.